seggunn/stream-prelude/README.md

    - Build the project
    - Run all tests and checks
    - Publish to **npm** with provenance
-   - Publish to **GitHub Packages**
-   - Make packages publicly available on both registries
+   - Make package publicly available on npm registry

 #### Release Requirements